-Fortunately, these 3 week missions won’t require a crew, but deploying to the mission zone at home or abroad means flight through civil airspace.
-For now, that means manned flight options, in addition to remote piloting or autonomous modes.
-Piloting it has been described as being closer to operating a ship than to flying a plane, and winds above 23 mph or so will be a challenge for the design team to tackle.
+Fortunately, these 3 week missions don’t require a crew, but deploying to the mission zone at home or abroad means flight through civil airspace.
+That means manned flight options, in addition to remote piloting or autonomous modes.
+Piloting it has been described as being closer to operating a ship than to flying a plane, and winds above 23 mph are a challenge for the design team to tackle.

-Their team crosses the Atlantic, and includes Northrop Grumman as lead, plus:
+The team crossed the Atlantic, and included Northrop Grumman as lead, plus:

 A One System station at the launch and recovery site will operate the vehicle throughout its mission, while payload data will be processed and disseminated via the Army’s DCGS-A distributed common ground system.